 Before locking the table range.

 After locking the table range.

 Step 4: [Range_Lookup] is TRUE or FALSE.
-If you are looking for an approximate match then type 1 and if you are looking for exact match use 0.
-Since I am looking for an Exact match I have mentioned 0.
+If you are looking for an approximate match, then type 1 and if you are looking for an exact match, use 0.
+Since I am looking for an exact match, I have mentioned 0.

-Result: Now you will get the result and copy paste formula to other cells as well.
+Result: Now, you will get the result and copy-paste the formula to other cells as well.

 In the last example, we have seen a detailed explanation of the formula.
 One major change we can do is we can dynamically get the row_index number.

 What Match function does?

 The match function can extract me the row number.
 So I need not enter the row_index number manually.